yunus6390/Relational_database_-product_dissection_project/README.md

  - Limited Visibility to Potential Candidates
  - Lack of Insights for Recruitment Strategy

-## Real-World Problems and Naukridotcom’s Innovative Solutions
+## Real-World Problems and Naukri.com-s Innovative Solutions

  - Problem 1: Difficulty in Finding Relevant Job Openings
  - Problem 2: Lack of Visibility to Potential Employers